 The reality is disturbing.
 And yet, it is brushed off by the population with a complacent, “it’ll never happen here” kind of attitude.Why?
 It is equal parts luck and politics.
 In fairness to the skeptics, Tampa Bay hasn’t been directly hit by a powerful hurricane in almost a century.
 Some attribute that luck to favorable weather patterns.
 Others, Floridians being Floridians, give the credit to Native American burial mounds.
 And if you remind a local of the ramifications of climate change, especially the inevitability of rising of sea levels, there is a significant chance that they will simply brush it off as not being a real problem.
 Many may even call it “fake news.”

-Yet, this area is still offers a large base of support for President Trump and the Republican Party.
-On dangerously low-lying barrier islands, Trump bumper stickers decorate cars in driveways and Trump flags wave from mobile homes which face the threat of flooding even by common thunderstorms.
+This area still offers a large base of support for President Trump and the Republican Party.
+On dangerously low-lying barrier islands, Trump bumper stickers decorate cars in driveways and Trump flags wave from mobile homes which face the threat of flooding even during common thunderstorms.

-The entire population of Florida obviously does not hold these views, as the residents of bigger cities tend to be more educated and alarmed about climate change.
-But a strikingly large proportion of the bay area’s populace—the more vulnerable part of it—is blissfully ignorant of the consequences of our commander-in-chief’s actions.
-The man behind our withdrawal from the Paris Climate Agreement and the return of coal “like you’ve never seen” is sacrificing the very lives of his own constituents to benefit himself—and those very constituents seem to be celebrating it.
+The entire population of Florida obviously does not uniformly hold these views, as the residents of bigger cities tend to be more educated and alarmed about climate change.
+But a strikingly large proportion of the Tampa Bay area’s populace—the more vulnerable part of it—is blissfully ignorant of the consequences of our commander-in-chief’s actions.
+The man behind our withdrawal from the Paris Climate Agreement and the return of coal “like you’ve never seen” is sacrificing the lives of his own constituents to benefit himself—and those very same constituents seem to be celebrating it.